GoogleCloudPlatform/marketing-analytics-jumpstart/README.md

 - [ ] Project Owner* for a Google Cloud Project
 - [ ] GitHub or GitLab account priviledges for repo creation and access token.
 [Details](https://cloud.google.com/dataform/docs/connect-repository)

 **Note:** Project Owner for a Google Cloud Project is only required to speed up the deployment process.
-Consult this [guide]() for a more fine-grained permission list, not including the Owner role, to adhere to your company policies.
+Consult this [deployer roles list](scripts/deployer_roles.txt) for a more fine-grained set of roles, not including the Owner role, to adhere to your company policies.

 ## Compute regions and data locations compatibility